levigroker/GRKHTMLSummary/README.md

 #### Disclaimer and Licence

+* This includes a copy of [GTMNSStringAdditions](https://github.com/gjeck/GTMNSStringAdditions).
+  Please see the license file `./GRKHTMLSummary/GTMNSStringHTMLAdditions/LICENSE`
 * This work is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
   Please see the included LICENSE.txt for complete details.